WDI-SEA/react-development-course-materials/06-Applied Practice/README.md

 4) **React ATM Application**: Lab

-5) **Idea Board Introduction**: Interactive lecture

-6) **Idea Board**: Code-along
+5) **Idea Board**: Code-along

-7) **Final Project**: Prompt for students
+6) **Final Project**: Prompt for students

-8) **Project Presentations**: Info for instructors about class presentations
+7) **Project Presentations**: Info for instructors about class presentations

 Notes:
-- Lesson 5 is a brief slideshow that introduces students to the code-along activity.
-- Lesson 6 is the code-along script for the instructor (not student-facing).
+- Item 5 is the code-along script for the instructor (except for the introductory slides, not student-facing).
-- Lesson 6 is a code-along that requires approximately six hours to complete, so plan accordingly.
+- Item 5 is a code-along that requires approximately six hours to complete, so plan accordingly.
 For 10-week deliveries, the activity will take up three full class sessions.